 How to Acquire Higher Quality Rental Tenants

 In business, some tasks are more important to your end profitability than most appreciate.
-Those that focus on creating a good quality customer rank at the top.
-Customer is King in any business.
+Finding good tenants is perhaps the number one way to a more profitable home rental business.

 While landlords often react to challenges by cutting services, offering concessions, evicting tenants, or even selling some properties, others focus on improving their tenant lead pipeline.